YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-tsd/README.md

 * <todo: consider, DS18B20 Temperature Sensor,  >
 * <todo: consider, Bosch BME180 and BMP085 and BME680 and other environmental sensors from Bosch for Climate Model \amn sub project >
 * <todo: consider, Bosch sensor catalogue for concerns things other than environmental, >
+* <todo: consider, gas sensors, sampling of atmospheric gases, outside in 'nature' and inside in confied spaces, differenct use cases, which is frist case CO2? others?
+* <todo: consider, indoor, room ventilation, BME688 air quality sensor, volatile organic compounds (VOCs), volatile sulfur compounds (VSCs), presence of carbon monoxide and hydrogen, in addition to temperature, pressure and humidity, >
+* <todo: consider, Nondispersive infrared sensor, H2), C02, SO2, NO2, expensive, a useful prospective project too for RYO PCB? >

 DONE
 * <done: intent to commit>